Tooth decay in toddlers is expected due to the sugar most children consume and poor oral hygiene.

 Bad Dental Hygiene

 Engrain good oral hygiene practices in your children.
-By brushing once in the morning and once before bed, you can prevent tooth decay.
+You can prevent tooth decay by brushing once in the morning and once before bed.
 In addition, floss daily and take your kids for professional teeth cleaning once every six months.

-Children love sugary foods, but try to limit these snacks as much as possible.
-These sugars stick to your teeth, inviting bacteria to convert it into plaque.
+Children love sugary foods but try to limit these snacks as much as possible.
+These sugars stick to your teeth, inviting bacteria to convert them into plaque.

-Try to avoid giving your children drinks with a high concentration of acid like soda or fruit juices, as this can also cause rotten teeth and acid reflux.
-Acid reflux is when the stomach acid shoots up the esophagus and dissolves the tooth enamel into the mouth.
+Avoid giving your children drinks with a high acid concentration, like soda or fruit juices, as this can also cause rotten teeth and acid reflux.
+Acid reflux is when stomach acid shoots up the esophagus and dissolves the tooth enamel into the mouth.